 Ask children to line up, an adult in the role of a stoplight.
-He stands at a distance from the kids and shows them pictures of 3 colors one by one.
+He stands at a distance from the kids and individually shows them pictures of 3 colors.
 Children are supposed to run when it’s green, walk slowly through a yellow light, and stop at a red one.
 The one to make it first to the stoplight wins.

 Last but not Least

-There’re plenty of ideas related to black history arts and crafts for preschool and older students.
-Use the ideas above or come up with your own ones.
-Either way those activities will be helpful to improve racial equality.
+Plenty of ideas related to black history arts and crafts for preschool and older students.
+Use the ideas above or come up with your ones.
+Either way, those activities will be helpful to improve racial equality.
 Be aware!

 Fostering Generosity in Children: A Comprehensive Guide to Meaningful Lessons with Examples